Postdoctoral Fellowship in Adult Mood and Anxiety Disorders/ Columbia University Irving Medical Center Psychiatry Department, Midtown NYC

 Clinic for Anxiety and Related Disorders (CUCARD)

 The Columbia University Clinic for Anxiety and Related Disorders (CUCARD) specializes in evidence-based outpatient treatment for individuals of all ages struggling with anxiety, mood, and related disorders.
-CUCARD is overseen by Director Dr. Anne Marie Albano and is staffed by senior clinical psychologists who are highly skilled in cognitive behavioral therapy.
+CUCARD is overseen by Clinic Founder Dr. Anne Marie Albano and Clinical Director, Dr. E. Blake Zakarin, and is staffed by senior clinical psychologists who are highly skilled in cognitive behavioral therapy.
 Postdoctoral fellows will learn about the implementation of cognitive behavioral therapy through a range of specialized experiences including individual therapy, group therapy, conducting in vivo exposures within and outside the clinic, and assisting with school observation visits.
 Trainees will consult directly with our staff psychiatrist to learn effective models of collaborative, team-based care.
 In addition, fellows will participate in weekly group and individual supervision.
 This will provide the opportunity for intensive training on their own cases as well as the opportunity for seeing how senior clinicians handle problems they encounter when implementing and adapting evidence-based practice to meet the needs of their patients.
 CUCARD further enhances training through weekly seminars focusing on a variety of topics, including case formulation-based treatment for anxiety and related disorders, ADHD & behavioral disorders, ethics, and a variety of other theoretical and practical topics focusing on the development of young professionals.
-Finally, as research and the conduct of empirically-supported treatment is a core value of the clinic, students will have the opportunity to prepare a case study for publication.
+Finally, as research and the conduct of empirically-supported treatment is a core value of the clinic, fellows will have the opportunity to take part in research being conducted at the clinic and to participate in manuscript preparation.

 Contact: Sarah Frankel, Ph.D.